 The World Peace Flag Ceremony was first organised in Japan in 1983 by the Chairperson of the World Peace Prayer Society, Masami Saionji.
-In 1986, The First International World Peace Flag Ceremony was held in the city of Los Angeles, introducing this moving ceremony to an international audience for the first time outside Japan.
+In 1986, The first International World Peace Flag Ceremony was held in the city of Los Angeles, introducing this moving ceremony to an audience outside Japan.
 Since then, the ceremony has been held on every continent and in every major city throughout the world.

 What is a flag ceremony?

 The World Peace Flag Ceremony is a celebration of all the countries of the world, through the symbolism of their flags.

 Each flag is respectfully presented, with all participants saying together:

 Using the power of our thoughts, words and actions, will help to create a peaceful world for all.

 The ceremony rises above national, religious and political boundaries, giving expression for “peace and harmony”, which lies at the core of every human heart.

 Where are flag ceremonies held?

 Flag Ceremonies can be held anywhere people gather with the purpose of aspiring towards a peaceful world.
 They have been held as part of big conferences and interfaith events, and at community events in schools, churches, mosques and gardens.

 1000 children from 24 schools and colleges in Oldham on the International Day of Peace 2012